-- 6.7.1 Private gardens should provide sufficient space for food growing.
-It will be important to ensure that all gardens received some direct sun light (see Outcome: Private Amenity). - 6.7.2 Community orchards (minimum 6-8 fruit trees) should be provided within major applications.
-Public allotments should be provided within large developments with a substantial amount of POS, unless it can be shown that adequate local provision is already provided within 10 minutes walking distance of the development.
-Conveyance and management should be discussed with the town or parish council. - 6.7.3 For public spaces, choose trees and hedge types that produce fruit or nuts (except where these overhang the highway). - 6.7.4 Identify good locations for Community managed raised beds in smaller developments, e.g. herb gardens in pocket parks.
+- 6.7.1 New community orchards and/ or allotments should be provided within major developments as part of the public open space resource, if the Council have identified an existing shortage of provision within accessible walking distances of a new developments. - 6.7.2 For public spaces, choose trees and hedge species that produce fruit or nuts (except where these overhang the highway). - 6.7.3 Identify good locations for Community managed raised beds in smaller developments, e.g., herb gardens in pocket parks.